 An Alberta approach to

 farm mental health

-Whether it’s accessing resources for yourself, or pointing a farmer in the right direction, AgKnow is your key partner in the evolving landscape of farm mental health.
+Whether it’s accessing resources for yourself, or pointing a farmer in the right direction, AgKnow is your partner in the evolving landscape of farm mental health.
 Our vision is to create a shift in farming culture to one where caring for mental health is a natural part of farm life.
 We want to increase resiliency in farming communities, de-stigmatize mental health, reduce barriers to services, and stay relevant and current with the issues impacting the agriculture industry in Alberta.

+An Alberta approach to